OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

 - `DISABLED` instructions don't ever have to be considered anymore.
 There are multiple ways instructions can be disabled:
   - `SKIPPED` instructions were not received
   - `RETIRED` instructions expired by themselves
-  - `OVERRIDEN` instructions were removed by another instruction
+  - `OVERRIDDEN` instructions were removed by another instruction

 ```mermaid
 flowchart TD